 Bullis Charter School really is a significantly different choice in public schools.
 Recently LASD has been touting that it is “innovating” and has “Blueprints” that say so.
 It’s talking the talk, but can it actually get its teachers to walk the walk?
 LASD says “me too.”
 BCS has the proven track record.

 30 pages from BCS’s 2012 charter renewal.
-Excellent IN-DEPTH description of their 2012 curricula which is of course, like it’s current curricula
+Excellent IN-DEPTH description of their 2012 curricula which is of course, is like it’s current 2013 curricula

 Town Crier article from Sept.
 2010 when 7th grade was added to BCS.